Boualami-Abdelmadjid/django_test/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your docker-compose.yml file

 `SECRET`